Program Course Sequence

 ELA courses with the (-2) designations are designed to concentrate on the development and improvement of skills in the English Language Arts.
 It includes the study of literature as well as emphasizing successful interpretation of informational texts, persuasive texts, and visual texts.
 The aim of this programming sequence is to maximize opportunities for success in English Language Arts.

-Students with achievements of 40%-64% in Gr.
-9 English Language Arts and who are looking for opportunities for further skill development in reading and writing are advised to register in this ELA programming sequence.
+Students who have taken the prerequisite course ELA 9.
+Students who are looking for opportunities for further skill development in reading and writing are advised to register in this ELA programming sequence.

 English – Arts-Centered Learning